-Returning to our definition of the aether, we can explain how inertial matter comes into existence, how it implies some fundamental limits to our ability to be precise, and how our notion of time and distances are inextricably linked to inertial matter, the stuff we are made of.
+Returning to our definition of the aether, we can now explain how inertial matter comes into existence, how it implies some fundamental limits to our ability to be precise, and how our notion of time and distances are inextricably linked to all of this.

 Electron-positron pair production and the aether

 Large energetic photons are not easily controlled by their pilot waves.
 As a consequence, they have a tendency to smash into things.
 Instead of meandering through atomic lattices or veering off in reflection, high energy photons move like bullets.
 If they hit something, they loose energy.
 If not, they pass through unaffected.
 This is how x-ray photography works, and why such photography is dangerous to our health when performed too often.

 Most collisions end up in a transfer of energy from the high energy photon to whatever barrier it hit.
 However, in some cases this does not happen.
 The energy stays with the photon.
 Energy may even be added to it.

 All of this is of no consequence as long as the photon in question continues to move at the speed prescribed by the aether.
 The photon remains a photon as long as it is able to do this.
 However, in cases where the photon is unable to fulfil this requirement something very dramatic happens.
 The photon is stopped dead in its trajectory, and popped into an electron-positron pair.

 - Non-inertial matter is turned into inertial matter that can move at variable speeds